What is a Digital Footprint and How to Protect It? Complete Guide

 According to the UK’s government authority CPNI (Centre for the Protection of National Infrastructure), a digital footprint is specific data that a person leaves behind while using any digital services like emails, social networks, online purchases, etc.

-Additionally, when we talk about organizations, they too have their digital footprint, any information shared on the web including social media accounts, websites, PR mentions, employee posts, blogs, customer reviews, and even mentions on other websites, creates a digital footprint for organizations.
+Additionally, when we talk about organizations, they too have their digital footprint.
+Any information shared on the web including social media accounts, websites, PR mentions, employee posts, blogs, customer reviews, and even mentions on other websites, creates a digital footprint for organizations.

 What is the Importance of a Digital Footprint?